tranvansang/jp-postal/README.md

 npm run rebuild
 ```

-See `package.json` for the detail commands
+See `package.json` for the detailed commands

-- `archive.tar.bz2` contains files generated/downloaded while building on 2018 June 28

 ## Test